 Payments & Transfers

-Add and manage beneficiaries (external bank accounts) for payouts and conversions in supported currencies (EUR, GBP, USD, NGN).
+Add and manage recipients (external bank accounts) for payouts in supported currencies (EUR, GBP, USD, NGN).

-Note: Available in Both APIs: Beneficiary endpoints exist in both Accounts API and Stablecoin API for backwards compatibility.
-Use Accounts API for same-currency transfers, Stablecoin API for crypto-based cross-currency flows.
+Available in Both APIs: The same concept is exposed in the Stablecoin API (where it is called "beneficiaries") for backwards compatibility.
+Use Accounts API for same-currency transfers.

 • Pull funds from bank → Keep in user's account balance